Disclaimers: See Chapter 1

-The dark haired warrior sat crossed legged on the floor again, replying.
-"You know how you can be.
-You meet a new person, discover their ways and sooner, or later wind up being absorbed by whatever they said that intrigues you."
+The dark-haired warrior sat crossed-legged on the floor again, replying, "You know how you can be.
+You meet a new person, discover their ways and, sooner or later, wound up being absorbed by whatever they avowed that intrigues you."

-Thoughts of Khrafstar, Najara, Aidan, and Eli plagued the bard's mind.
-All of them had entered her life at convenient times, offering some form of solace in what she was beginning to understand, a destructive world, only to leave scars of their own on her very soul.
+Cognition of Khrafstar, Najara, Aiden, and Eli, plagued the bard's mind.
+All of them had entered her life at convenient times, offering some form of solace in what she was beginning to understand; a destructive world, just to leave scars of their own on her very soul.

-Xena grabbed it, and they both lifted up onto their feet.
-Gabrielle laid on the cot as Xena took off her boots, before resting beside her.
+Xena grabbed it and they both lifted up onto their feet.
+Gabrielle laid on the cot as Xena took off her boots to lay beside her.

 "I'll help you forget about the stress of tonight."
 Gabrielle purred, finding Xena's lips with her mouth.

 Xena was falling into her younger lover's world.
 Their tongues colliding together in a thorough embrace.

 Gabrielle broke the kiss, saying, "I will aid you in leaving this Akemi nonsense behind."

 With that admission, the taller woman halted their intimate activity, much to Gabrielle's puzzlement.

 "What happened?"
 She questioned, looking at the dissatisfied expression on Xena's face.

 "Akemi isn't nonsense.
 None of what has taken place tonight is balderdash."
 Xena answered, settling her back on the cot.